mgbarrero/academic-kickstart/content/home/services.md

   - Member of DIN e.V. – German Standardisation Institute: ISO/IEC JTC 1/SC 37 – Biometrics
   - Member of the IAPR TC4: Technical Committee on Biometrics, International Association for Pattern Recognition
   - Member of the IEEE Biometrics Council Security and Privacy Technical Committee
-  - Member of the IEEE Information Forensics and Security Technical Committee"""
+  - Member of the IEEE Information Forensics and Security Technical Committee
+  - Member of the Gesellschaft für Informatik e.V.
+(GI)"""

 [[item]]
   organization = ""